 IKEv2 was joined to IPSec by a joint effort between Microsoft and Cisco.
 The merging of IKEv2 and IPsec is one of the secrets of its speed.

-IKEv2 runs as a daemon – a process that runs in the background rather than one a user interacts with – which grants it excellent access to data storage.
+IKEv2 runs in the user space, which grants it access to data storage.
 It allows it to easily retrieve any configuration data required for a security association.

 On the other hand, IPsec runs in the kernel, the deep layer of the computer systems that controls everything.
 It allows it to process data at much greater speeds.

 Working together, IKEv2 uses a few data packets to establish a security association with the server.
-It then takes all the data – the IP addresses, the security measures used, the ports utilized in the connection – and gives it to IPsec, which then knows which data packets to intercept.
+It then takes all the data – the IP addresses, the security measures used, the ports utilized in the connection – and gives it to IPsec, which then uses the security associations to encrypt the traffic.

 What does IPsec do exactly?
 I’m glad you asked – we have a great article explaining the basics of IPsec VPNs.
 It also goes on to explain why it’s usually referred to as IKEv2 rather than the full name IKEv2/IPsec (in short, it’s because IKEv2 was implemented in 2005 – a much newer development than IKEv1 and IPsec of 1995).